aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-xps/_index.md

 {{< tab tabNum="6" >}}

 The following example demonstrates how to convert **HTML to XPS Ruby** language applying.
-HTML is taken from the local file system, converted to XPS and saved to the storage.
+Local HTML converted to XPS and saved on the local drive.
 You can download the Ruby SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-ruby).

 ```ruby